BIO00087H

 Working from home is only for exceptional circumstances

-We can not support students who wish to take workshops from home for convenience.
+We are unable to support students who wish to take workshops from home for convenience.
 This is because it is not feasible to run dual (live and remote) classes with such large class sizes.
 In exceptional circumstances (that are verified with the Department of Biology), it is possible to conduct workshops from home.
-Special support may be required for this, so please contact Daniel Jeffares to discuss this before hand.
+Special support may be required for this, so please contact Daniel Jeffares to discuss this beforehand.

 It is possible to work from home, even without a Linux computer.
 This may be useful for completing your report.
 We describe below how to do this.